Rock Creek and Potomac Parkway Lane Closures and Construction Update Fall 2013

 We have no indoor facilities for parties.
 You may reserve a picnic area through the DC Department of Parks and Recreation and parties can participate with public programs that we give.

 22. What is the best hiking trail?

 They are all good, but my personal favorite is the Western Ridge trail north of Military Road (around the Pinehurst Branch Tributary).

 23. Where can I have a wedding in Rock Creek Park?

-Weddings have to meet the following criterion:
+Weddings must also meet the following criteria: